Naomi Canning: Toadfish Rebecchi

 When Sonya returns home and discovers what Naomi had done, she is furious with her for lying and trying to undermine her marriage.
 When Naomi and Sonya come face-to-face, Naomi provokes her and blames her for the troubles in her marriage, causing Sonya to "impulsively" slap her.
 Morey revealed that she was uncomfortable about having to film the slapping scene, as she "adores" O'Reilly.
 Sonya eventually apologises to Naomi, but tells her to stay away from her family and Morey called it a "pretty satisfying" moment.
 When asked whether the tension between Sonya and Naomi would continue to be explored, O'Reilly explained that things between them would remain awkward for quite some time, but she hoped that the characters would become friends, as she wanted to share more scenes with Morey.
 O'Reilly also thought that Sonya was right to trust Toadie when he re-hires Naomi, but said that it the experience would be hard for Naomi.

 When Toadie takes on a difficult case, his reasons for doing so makes Naomi realise that she still had feelings for him.
 When Sheila "assassinates his character", Naomi tells her that she is still in love with him.
 She then quits the law firm and, on the advice of her mother, chooses to distract herself from Toadie by temporarily leaving Erinsborough.
-This was done following O'Reilly's impromptu two-month break from filming in order to perform her one-woman show at the Edinburgh Festival Fringe.
+The storyline was devised to accommodate O'Reilly's two-month break from filming in order to perform her one-woman show at the Edinburgh Festival Fringe.
 The break was agreed upon when O'Reilly got the part and she was thankful to the producers for giving her the time off.
 Upon her return, Georgia Brooks (Saskia Hampele) learns that Naomi had been in Melbourne instead of Hawaii and Toadie accuses her of sending Sonya poison-pen letters.
 Naomi denies being the sender.